 I'm a Victorian freelance writer & photographer living in the Macedon Ranges north of Melbourne.

-The rolling hills of the Mornington Peninsula are home to one of Victoria's premier wine growing regions.
+The rolling hills of the Mornington Peninsula are home to some of Victoria's great wineries.
 Photo: Ian Gill / Footloose PhotoBank

 Now in its 16th year and traditionally held on the Sunday of the Labour Day long-weekend the event aims to present the Peninsula's outstanding full-flavoured Pinots alongside fine local food, live entertainment and the excitement of the annual Piers & Pinots Yacht Race.